 Heart evaluation.
 A heart evaluation, including an electrocardiogram (EKG or ECG) and an echocardiogram (ECHO), will look for structural abnormalities of the organ and motion of the walls of the heart.

 Coronary arteriogram.
-An x-ray is taken after a dye is injected into an artery.
+During a coronary arteriogram, a dye is injected into an artery and then an x-ray is taken.
 This test highlights any abnormalities of the arteries.

 After these diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is sarcoma, these results also help the doctor describe it; this is called staging.